aiiddqd/bsp/README.md

-# BetterStack Logs for WordPress and WooCommerce
+# BetterStack Logs for WordPress and for WooCommerce

 Better Stack lets you see inside any stack, debug any issue, and resolve any incident.